 Students participated in a study that tested the capability of music therapy to improve their sleep quality.
 The study concluded that music therapy is a “pain-free, safe, and affordable treatment method” that successfully improved the students’ sleep quality.
 Another similar study was done on adults, and came to the same conclusion

 The calming element of music therapy comes back into play here.
 Listening to music, songwriting, and singing can help refocus energy on a mind-occupying activity instead of the pain.
 Listening to music not only distracts from the pain, but it can help relax the body to relieve tension that may be causing more pain.
-Music therapy can be used to relieve short term and chronic pain, which can reduce the need for pain medication.
+Music therapy can be used to relieve short term pain and chronic pain, which can reduce the need for pain medication.

 On a more directly physical level, music therapy can reduce your risk of heart disease.
 Heart disease is the number one cause of death in the United States.
 As previously mentioned, music therapy can reduce stress and anxiety, two factors that can affect heart health.

 A study published by the Cochrane Library revealed that people who participate in music interventions can reduce their risk of heart disease.
 The study examined the music interventions of 1,369 individuals with coronary heart disease.
 In the study, they found that music therapy’s ability to reduce anxiety and stress also led to the reduction of blood pressure and heart rate, which have direct connections to heart disease.

 Music therapy is a helpful tool for those diagnosed with disorders like anxiety and depression.
 It’s just as helpful for people who struggle to process their emotions, struggle to get restful sleep, or want to improve their physical health through relaxation and stress reduction.
 No matter what a person struggles with, music therapy is a risk free opportunity to improve their mental and physical health.